 Electricity usage by a Fan

 Fans, on the other hand consumes much less power than air coolers.
 This is because of two factors-

 - There is no water pump needed for a fan.
 Hence, less electricity is needed to run it.

-- Motors of the general ceiling and stand fan are of different types and draws a power around 50 to 75 watts.
+- Motors of the general ceiling and table fan are of different types and draw a power around 50 to 75 watts.

 There are even energy-saving fans that reduce the power consumption to 20-35 watts saving a huge electricity bill.
 These can be very useful if you are looking for a cheaper cost.
 Some of the good quality fans that we like are-